netneurolab/luppi-neurosynth-control/README.md

 #  Transitions between cognitive topographies: contributions of network structure, chemoarchitecture, and diagnostic categories.
 Authors: A.I.
 Luppi, S.P.
 Singleton, J.Y.
 Hansen, K.W.
 Jamison, D. Bzdok, A. Kuceyeski, R.F.
 Betzel, & B. Misic.

-This repository provides code to illustrate the central method in Luppi et al., "Transitions between cognitive topographies: contributions of network structure, chemoarchitecture, and diagnostic categories."
-Nature Biomedical Engineering (2024) ([preprint](https://www.biorxiv.org/content/10.1101/2023.03.16.532981v1)).
+This repository provides code to illustrate the central method in Luppi et al., "Contributions of network structure, chemoarchitecture and diagnostic categories to transitions between cognitive topographies."
+Nature Biomedical Engineering (2024) ([published article](https://doi.org/10.1038/s41551-024-01242-2)).

 It was developed in MATLAB 2019a by Andrea Luppi from the the [Network Neuroscience Lab](netneurolab.github.io/) at the Montreal Neurological Institute, McGill University.